michaelbourne/wp-commerce7/README.txt

 == Changelog ==

+= 1.2.0 =
+* Added support for Commerce7's new V2 Front End.
+As per their docs, some front end widgets no longer exist.
+Be sure to read their designer docs and undertsand what needs to be done on your end prior to upgrading.

 = 1.1.3 =
-* Added 'default content' Gutenberg block for better visualization when editing dynamic C7 pages.
+* Added 'default content' Gutenberg block for better visualization when editing dynamic C7 pages. (too many people deleted the original div by accident)

 = 1.1.2 =
 * Small tweaks.